Cam Calhoun: Utah

 Calhoun transferred to play for the Utah Utes.
 He entered the Utes' rotation after starter Kenan Johnson went down with a season-ending injury in the 2024 season opener.
 In week 3, Calhoun got his first collegiate interception in a win over Utah State.
 On December 10, 2024, he entered the transfer portal for a second time in as many years.

 Alabama

 On December 18, 2024, Calhoun announced that he would transfer to play for the Alabama Crimson Tide.

+On January 4, 2026, Calhoun announced that he would enter the transfer portal.

+Ohio State

+On January 15, 2026, Calhoun announced that he would transfer to play for the Ohio State Buckeyes.